 · Pulpit: Since you are talking with people and providing non-judgmental content, you will earn a chance to say what you think about how things ought to be.
 You can even be political, but be careful.
 More importantly, place Scriptures in the mix.
 We know that God’s Word does not return void.
 The thing is to mix it up.
 I see myself as a Christian disk jockey of sorts, and you can have fun too.
 Scripture also says something about pulling out treasures new and old.
 Share the best of our tradition and whatever your own particular favorite things are, other people are bound to enjoy them also and will thank you for it.
 Above all, mix in a presentation of the Gospel several times a day, doing so clearly and in simple terms.

 · Educational Wing: Twitter is made for sharing links to your congregation’s web site and any other ministries you participate in or are partial to.
 This alone makes Twitter worth the time you will put in on it.
-Our congregation’s web site http://www.holytrinitynewrochelle.org/ received 325,000 hits December, 2009, but had over 520,000 hits Dec.
-2010 and the only thing that changed was my having 25,000 more Twitter followers and Facebook friends to whom I sent links.
+My previous congregation’s website received 325,000 hits in December, 2009, but had over 520,000 hits the same month in 2010, and the only thing that changed was my having 25,000 more Twitter followers and Facebook friends to whom I sent links.
 I think the forty percent increase is due to linking through social media and you would have the same happen to your congregation’s web site if you learn to use social media effectively.

 · Fellowship Hall: Once you become familiar with people you will have many people share a little bit of their lives with you.
 It really is amazing.
 Google “Jeremy Rifkin empathic civilization” and view the entertaining and informative video.
 I agree that God made us oriented toward relationships.
 People who think that “cyber-friends” are somehow less than real are missing the point.
 Of course we should devote ourselves to family, neighbors, the people who inhabit our reality, but people and therefore relationships are no less real if they are not physically available to us.